DMVis/DMVis/documentation/visualisations/Scatterplot.md

 - Type: `number` | `'auto'`
 - Default: `'auto'`

 Maximal value of the horizontal axis.
-When set to `auto` it will find the highest y-value in the input data, and round up to create rounded ticks
+When set to `'auto'` it will find the highest y-value in the input data, and round up to create rounded ticks

 > Note: If you already know the maximal value `y` can take, it will save a significant amount of computing time if you fill this in yourself.